agorlov/javascript-blowfish/README.md

 Online [DEMO of javascript-blowfish](http://plnkr.co/edit/CbOyJKaRcspIAokgiomT?p=preview).

+A key advantage of the library is that it **works correctly with strings in UTF-8**.

 ### Text data encryption (ASCII/text)

 It you want to encrypt **string information** (like text-message, or json, xml):